Nochiya: Religion

-Saint Mar Yosip Khnanisho XII
+Saint Mar Yosip Khnanisho

-The 12th and the last of the metropolitans the Matran family donated to the church was Mar Yosip Khnanisho, who died on July 3, 1977 in Baghdad, Iraq.
+The 12th and the last of the metropolitans the Matran family donated to the church was Mar Yosip Khnanisho, who died on July 3, 1977, in Baghdad, Iraq.
 At an early age, he was aware for the sublime position he was dedicated, thus he had learned by heart the complete Eucharistic rites, performed in the church by a deacon or priest.
 He was tutored adequately by a learned scholar, Rev. Rehana, his father's uncle, who was well versed in the Aramaic, Russian and Turkish languages and an authority in Eastern theology.
 Rev. Rehana was the head of the Seminary in Mar Ishu Monastery and he taught classes to a number of students studying for the priesthood.
 From this seminary many graduated to become bishops and priests in various dioceses and parishes.

-At age twelve, Mar Yosip was ordained a deacon.
-By 1912 Mar Yosip had already acquired a thorough knowledge of theology therefore he was found to be well suited to be ordained a priest.
+At age twelve, Khnanisho was ordained a deacon.
+By 1912 Khnanisho had already acquired a thorough knowledge of theology therefore he was found to be well suited to be ordained a priest.
 In the year 1914, at the beginning of World War I, he was sent as a delegate, representing the Metropolitan Mar Iskhaq Khnanisho, to participate in a most important meeting called by Mar Benyamin Shimon XIX, the Catholicos Patriarch at the patriarchal cell in Qudchanis, Turkey, to discuss the effects of the World War on the Church and the nation and prepare for the changes that were expected to take place.
 While there he was consecrated a bishop on August 10, 1914, by the patriarch and was appointed as assistant to the patriarch.

 He remained in Qudchanis until 1916 when the Assyrians had to leave their homeland and possessions in consequence of the Great War.
-After the treacherous assassination of the Patriarch Mar Benyamin Shimon XIX in 1918, Mar Yosip assumed to a great extent, the leadership of the nation, until the Assyrians arrived in the refugee camps, set up by the Red Cross and League of Nations, at Baqubah, Iraq in 1918.
+After the treacherous assassination of the Patriarch Mar Benyamin Shimon XIX by Kurds during Sayfo in 1918, Khnanisho assumed to a great extent, the leadership of the nation, until the Assyrians arrived in the refugee camps, set up by the Red Cross and League of Nations, at Baqubah, Iraq in 1918.
 In December 1918 he was elevated to the rank of Metropolitan in Baghdad by Patriarch Mar Paulos Shimon XX.

-When Shimun XXI Eshai, the Catholicos Patriarch, was exiled in 1933 by the monarchial regime of Iraq, Mar Yosip Khnanisho was entrusted with the church administration in Iraq and the Middle East.
+When Shimun XXI Eshai, the Catholicos Patriarch, was exiled in 1933 by the monarchial regime of Iraq, Khnanisho was entrusted with the church administration in Iraq and the Middle East.

-In 1973, when Shimun XXI Eshai resigned his position as the Catholicos Patriarch, Mar Yosip Khnanisho was vested with responsibilities of administering the Church of the East throughout the world.
-At the same time, the Iraqi government issued a Republican decree appointing Mar Yosip Khnanisho as the supreme head of all the Assyrians in Iraq.
+In 1973, when Shimun XXI Eshai resigned his position as the Catholicos Patriarch, Khnanisho was vested with responsibilities of administering the Church of the East throughout the world.
+At the same time, the Iraqi government issued a Republican decree appointing Khnanisho as the supreme head of all the Assyrians in Iraq.

-On July 3, 1977, at 1:10 PM Saint Mar Yosip Khnanisho X died in Baghdad, Iraq.
-His death coincides with the feast celebrated every year in memory of Mar Tooma Shlikha (St. Thomas the Apostle).
+On July 3, 1977, at 1:10 pm Khnanisho died in Baghdad, Iraq.
+His death coincides with the feast celebrated every year in memory of St. Thomas the Apostle.